calabash/calabash-ios-server/README.md

 2. Update the Xcode project with a specific Code Signing entity.  **DO NOT CHECK THESE CHANGES INTO GIT.**

-Maintainers should be using the Calabash.keychain (calabash/calabash-codesign).
+Maintainers should be using the TestCloudDev.keychain (calabash/calabash-codesign).

 ### Contributing